tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-certificate/index.rst

 along with the private key.
-It is by default created in the :file:`C:\\private` folder, copied in :file:`C:\\Program Files (x86)\\wapt\\ssl` of the Administrator and deployed on the desktops managed by the Administrator via a WAPT agent or a GPO.
+It is by default created in the :file:`C:\\private` folder, copied in :file:`C:\\Program Files (x86)\\wapt\\ssl` of the Administrator and deployed on the desktops managed by the Administrator via a WAPT package or a GPO.

 This certificate is used to validate the signature of packages before installation.